JorisJoBo/treedentifier/readme.md

 Please note: it is necessary to provide the 'dominant_trees.csv' file as an argument.

 Now you can run all LAStools you want.
-We set up a default batch script which will work for anyone.
+We set up a default batch script which will basically work for everyone.
 Just run the batch file and you should be fine.
 You'll need the output of the 'coordinate-filter.py' step, for the last LAStools step 'LAScanopy'.

 When done with LAStools run 'data-connector.py' to combine the dominant trees